Polona Hercog: Career

-2008: Juniors doubles Majors & first ITF titles
+2008: Juniors doubles majors & first ITF Circuit titles

 Hercog reached the singles quarterfinals at both the junior French Open and Wimbledon.
 In doubles, she and Australian Jessica Moore won two Grand Slam titles together, the French Open and Wimbledon; the latter was the final tournament of her junior career.
 On 7 July, Hercog achieved a career-high ITF junior ranking of No. 8.

 In early 2008, she also won two ITF titles ($10k) and reached the final of a $25k event.
 Hercog then participated in the İstanbul Cup, coming through qualifying to reach the main draw, where she lost in the first round to eighth seed Tsvetana Pironkova.
 At the same tournament, she reached the final of the doubles competition partnering with New Zealand's Marina Erakovic.
 Ranked No. 215, she made her Grand Slam debut in the qualifying competition of the US Open, losing to Sandra Záhlavová in the first round.